Coronavirus COVID-19: Advice for property buyers and sellers in Scotland

-However, once you have formed a new household, you must comply with government guidance on meeting others when interacting with other households.
-You cannot be a member of more than one household and repeated moving between homes, causing households to mix beyond extended households, is not permitted without reasonable excuse.
+However, once you have formed a new household, you must comply with Government guidance on meeting others when interacting with other households.
+You cannot be a member of more than one household.

 Yes, offers on properties can be accepted.
-House moves can also go ahead now.
+House moves can also go ahead.
 However, you may still need to prepared for potential delays if anyone in either household involved shows symptoms of COVID-19.

 You should be prepared that the process of buying or selling a property may take longer than usual as the businesses involved adjust to the new normal.

 You can still apply for a new mortgage, but some lenders have tightened up loan-to-value ratios and require a larger deposit than usual.
-However, there are lenders who are still accepting lower deposits.
-It is best to speak to a mortgage adviser to find out what your options are.
+However, there are lenders who are still accepting lower deposits and there are also schemes available that may help you get on the property ladder with a smaller deposit, such as the 95% mortgage guarantee scheme.
+It is best to speak to an independent mortgage adviser to find out what your options are.

-There are many properties on the market which you can browse on the ESPC website or app.
+There are lots of properties on the market which you can browse on the ESPC website or app.

 If you would like to be kept up to date with new properties coming to market, you can do so by signing up to My ESPC and opting in to receive our email alerts.